 When I think of Oswald’s Pharmacy, I think of family—and few people represented that more to me growing up than my great-grandfather, Harold Kester.
 Or as we all affectionately called him, Pampy.

-Unlike Louis Oswald and W.W.
+Unlike Grandpa Oswald and W.W.
 Wickel, whom I only know through family stories and newspaper clippings, Pampy was a regular part of my childhood.
-He lived just a few blocks away from the store and would stop by the pharmacy even after retirement.
+He lived just a few blocks away from the store and my childhood home, and would stop by the pharmacy often well after retirement.
 I grew up just across the alley from the house he once raised his family in—the same house W.W.
 Wickel built in 1892.
 That meant I wasn’t just surrounded by the physical legacy of the pharmacy—I was surrounded by the family members who built it.

 Pampy was a fixture in our lives.
 A devoted White Sox fan, I have fond memories of sitting in his living room, watching games together.
+Even going to games with him in Chicago when I was younger.
 While I never worked side-by-side with him at Oswald’s, I’ve heard from my dad more than once that the way I run the store and engage with customers reminds him of Pampy.
 That’s about as high a compliment as I can imagine!

 But his impact went well beyond the four walls of the store.
 He was deeply invested in Naperville’s growth and community.
 He served two terms as a city commissioner and was a founding member of the Central Areas Renewal Development Organization—he even came up with its nickname, “CAN DO.”
 He was instrumental in solving downtown’s parking woes and played a key role in Naperville’s postwar expansion.
 His legacy isn’t just Oswald’s.
 It’s in the very fabric of this city.

 Pampy was also a reader.
 He loved books so much that in 1964 he opened Paperback Paradise above the pharmacy.
-That little shop would go on to become Anderson’s Bookshop—run today by my uncles and aunt.
-So if you’ve ever found a good read at Anderson’s, you’ve got Pampy to thank.
+That little shop would go on to become Anderson’s Bookshop—run today by my Aunt and Cousin.
+So if you’ve ever found a good read at Anderson’s, you’ve got Pampy to thank!

 Thanks for reading, and Happy July.
 If you’ve got a memory of Pampy, I’d love to hear it next time you’re in the store. ℞